ICJIA/researchhub-docs/docs/auth-guide/tutorials/markdown.md

 Although the basic HTML tags are fairly straightforward and easy to learn, a document with more than the simplest structure can quickly become full of heavily nested elements.
 Web browsers have no problem understanding it, but we humans do.

-Markdown strikes a balacne between explicit structure and human readability.
+Markdown strikes a balance between explicit structure and human readability.
 Its syntax has one-to-one correspondence to HTML tags, but removes nested structures, thus making it easier for us humans to compose and consume a document to be published on the Web.

 ### A brief comparison between HTML and Markdown